gnocchixyz/gnocchi/doc/source/rest.rst

 ..
 IMPORTANT::

-   While it is possible to send any number of (timestamp, value), it is still needed to honor constraints defined by the archive policy used by the entity, such as the maximum timespan.
+   While it is possible to send any number of (timestamp, value), it is still needed to honor constraints defined by the archive policy used by the metric, such as the maximum timespan.